No EXPERIENCE NECESSARY, JUST BRING

 I pack the kiln and glaze-fire the completed pieces either in the electric or propane gas kiln, and the students pick up their finished pots after the kilns are cooled and unloaded.

-Many students will continue with subsequent seven-week sessions after their first introductory set of classes.
-I help these repeat students improve their skills, and i introduce more complicated shapes, such as lidded casseroles, footed goblets, large bowls, plates, platters, and teapots.
+Many students will continue with subsequent six-week sessions after their first introductory set of classes.
+I help these repeat students improve their skills, and I introduce more complicated shapes, such as lidded casseroles, footed goblets, large bowls, plates, platters, and teapots.

 Learn from one another